 - The gifts should not be expensive.
 In fact, all the presents should be gag gifts.
 The funnier and the cheaper gifts are better.

-Queen Elizabeth gives her staff gift vouchers and Christmas puddings.
+Queen Elizabeth gives her staff gift vouchers and about 1,500 Christmas puddings.
 Before Christmas, she sends trees grown on her Sandringham Estate to local schools and community churches.

 The Christmas Eve dinner is a black-tie affair.
-The Queen's menus are always written in French for state affairs and family dinners.
-The family has lunch in the Red Drawing Room that is actually pained green.
+The family has lunch in the Red Drawing Room that is actually painted green.
 The menu includes turkey, sausages wrapped in bacon, root vegetables, and brussels sprouts with chestnuts.

 Guests eat foods from blue and white Copeland dinner dishes and drink from crystal stemware engraved with "EllR" that stands for Elizabeth II Regina.

 Christmas Day Church Services

 On Christmas Day, the royal family attends two church services in three hours.
 They have breakfast before leaving for a 9 a.m. service at the church of St. Mary Magdalene that is on the premise.

 This first service is a private one with a relaxed dress code.
 The Queen takes communion at this early morning service.
 The family returns to the residence and change clothes for a public service at 11 a.m.
 Then they walk to the church together except for Queen Elizabeth.
 People in the community are welcomed to attend only if they have passed security checks in the Fall.

 Weighing in Before and After Christmas Dinner